dns-sec/dns-sec/README.md

 Secure systems interest me most when they are designed to be resilient, understandable, and efficient without creating unnecessary friction for users or developers.

-My work revolves around understanding threats, analysing risks, building secure environments, and applying security principles in networks, systems, and software.
+My aim is to understand threats, analyse risks, build secure environments, and apply security principles in networks, systems, and software.

 ## Focus Areas
 - Information security